GroestlCoin/electrum-grs-server/HOWTO.md

 If you intend to run the server publicly have a look at README-IRC.md

 ### Step 10.
-Tweak your system for running electrum
+Tweak and configure your system for running electrum

 Electrum-grs server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the